DOLEARY85/Power-BI-Running-Totals/README.md

 **Power Query List.Generate**

-The fouth option is again to use Power Query, but instead of creating a column you can create a custom function, this can then be used as a repeatable process within your tables.
+The fourth option is again to use Power Query, but instead of creating a column you can create a custom function, this can then be used as a repeatable process within your tables.
 It is also a lot faster that iterating through each row using a custom column so it would be ideal for larger datasets.

 First you need to create a your custom function.
 In Queries pane on the left-hand side of Power Query - right click and select New Query - Blank Query: